Jbleezy/BO1-Reimagined/README.md

 * Fixed sprinting animation not playing correctly when clip is empty

 ### Olympia
-* Now adds 1 ammo to the clip during the reload if reloaded with no ammo in the clip
+* Now adds 1 ammo during the reload if reloaded with no ammo
 * Unupgraded: deals 1.5x more damage
-* Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation
+* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### PM63
 * Unupgraded: increased reserve ammo from 100 to 120